 - I have been conducting psychotherapy for 20+years.

-- I am highly trained in various psychological theories and paradigms and utilizing a generalist and specialist approach for 20+years.
+- I am highly trained in various psychological theories and paradigms and utilizing a integrated and specialist approach for 20+years.

 - I am a practitioner of both Western and Eastern therapeutic paradigms.
-My practice and approach to healing is Holistic — and Where Brain Science and Clinical Psychology of Western Medical Teachings Meet Mind, Emotions, Body, and Soul through Conscious Practices and Wisdom Sciences of the Eastern Teachings.
+My practice and approach to healing is Holistic — I treat the Whole person with scientific evidence proven therapies.